theClarkSell/HTML5-Compiler/4 - JavaScript API/Labs/Drag_and_Drop/end/readme.md

 The CSS3 Query Selector would look like:

-> *[draggable=true]
+		*[draggable=true]

 Using it in JavaScript would look like this:

->	var listItems = document.querySelectorAll('*[draggable=true]');
+		var listItems = document.querySelectorAll('*[draggable=true]');

-4. The *listItems* collection contains all of our elements we need to add the event listeners.
+4. The 'listItems' collection contains all of our elements we need to add the event listeners.
 Now add wire up those events:

 		[].forEach.call(listItems, function(item) {
 			item.addEventListener('dragstart', handleDragStart, false);
         	item.addEventListener('dragenter', handleDragEnter, false);
         	item.addEventListener('dragover', handleDragOver, false);
         	item.addEventListener('dragleave', handleDragLeave, false);
         	item.addEventListener('drop', handleDrop, false);
         	item.addEventListener('dragend', handleDragEnd, false);
     	});

-5. Each event handler already contained a *console.log('in here');* .
+5. Each event handler already contained a 'console.log('in here');'.
 This was added so you could watch the events fire in the console Window of the a browser.
 Return to your browser, open the console window and start to drag things around.
 You should see message start to appear as those events are fired.

-Hover over the a drop target and notice how the *dragover* event continues to get fired?
+Hover over the a drop target and notice how the 'drag over' event continues to get fired?
 Remember this point for later.

 ### Step #3, dragstart

-As it sounds *dragstart* is the first event that will get fired when we start to drag something.
+As it sounds 'dragstart' is the first event that will get fired when we start to drag something.
 When the user starts to drag our element we want to do three things:

 * set an opacity such that the user has a visual queue things are changing
 * set our desired effect